 St Alban’s Church

-2pm – 4pm on the Second Saturday of each month
+2pm – 4pm on the Third Saturday of each month

 Christianity shares a long history of dance: with Judaism most closely, but also with other religions.
 From the beginning of time, sacred movement, song and story have brought people together – at times of seasonal ceremony and celebration, as part of everyday life, in rites-of passage, in daily renewal and meditation.
 The Dances of Universal Peace are part of this long tradition.
 They provide a joyful, multi-cultural way to touch the spiritual essence within ourselves and others.